jpswade/jpswade.github.io/_posts/2011-10-06-is-google-pagerank-dead.md

 ### Let there be code!

-As part of our ongoing commitment to our [PageRank lookup tool](http://pagerank.phurix.net/), not only have we fixed our code, but we&#8217;ve released working PageRank scripts to GitHub.
+As part of our ongoing commitment to our [PageRank lookup tool](http://pagerank.phurix.net/), not only have we fixed our code, but we've released working PageRank scripts to GitHub.

   * [PageRank on GitHub](https://github.com/phurix/pagerank/)